kammitama5/kammitama5.github.io/_posts/2018-5-12-Saturday-May-12th.md

 ## I then found a coffee shop
 - So during the workshop, we figured out that this particular coffee shop on Castro had "great wifi", so I settled down around 6pm and started testing out the video chat for my 7pm meeting.
 Except, the wifi kept dropping.
+As it turns out, everyone in Silicon Valley had gotten the memo about the place "having great wifi", so the place was packed and the wifi was saturated.
 So within 20 minutes, I ended up finding a nearby Peet's and settled down there.
 Much better wifi and the video call with my GSoC mentor was fine.
 - In fact, it was great